trendct-data/occupation-wages-states/stories/story_MO.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Missouri was among <span class='occ_title_em'>Telephone operators</span>.
+The biggest decline for any job category in Missouri was among <span class='occ_title_em'>telephone operators</span>.
 In 1999, there were 1,480 employees.
 But by 2015, that figure declined 96.62 percent to 50.

 The jobs that had gained the most employees was artists and related workers, all other.
 There were 2,967 percent more workers in 2015 as compared to 2000.
 Overall, the total number of workers grew from 30 to 920 in Missouri.